 What’s an ETF?

 ETFs are collections of investments that have been collected together to try and reflect the performance of an index.
-Think of it like an Indian-ready meal from the supermarket that you throw in the microwave.
-It’s not the same as your Indian takeaway, but it’s a decent substitute, is accessible and comes at a lower cost.
+Think of it like any frozen-ready meal from the supermarket that you throw in the microwave.
+It’s not the same as any takeaway food, but it’s a decent substitute, is accessible and comes at a lower cost.

 ETFs are generally cheap and liquid (meaning they can be bought and sold easily).
 They’re available on a vast range of indices, commodities and other asset classes.